All the road closures set to affect Cardiff and M4 on Wednesday for Beyonce show

 For up-to-date traffic information, you can visit the Traffic Wales website.

-Beyonce's concert at Principality Stadium, Cardiff is due to kick off at 7pm.
+Beyonce's concert at Principality Stadium, Cardiff, is scheduled to start at 7.30pm with doors opening at 5pm.

-The concert is reported to have no support act and runs for three hours, meaning the concert should conclude around 10pm.
+The concert is reported to have no support act and runs for three hours, meaning the concert should conclude at around 10.30pm.

 Comments: Our rules